-When people talk about the weather (and that's often), they use Celsius to describe the temperature.
-Checking the weather every day is a good habit not only for small talk but for your comfort, health, and safety.
-It will help you decide what to wear and how to plan your activities for the day.

-Look for "feels like °C" whenever you check the temperature.
-This takes into account the temperature, wind, sunlight, and humidity.

-Invest in weatherproof clothes.
-It may be wiser to buy them here.
-Although it can be expensive, remember that you will use them for a long time.
-You can also buy some from thrift or second-hand stores at a reasonable price.

-You'll need:

-- Winter jacket or coat

-- Gloves or mittens

-- A hat or toque

-- Ear muffs

-- Winter boots

-- Thermal underwear (especially if you will be spending time

-outdoors)

-- Scarf.
-A balaclava is also a good option if you need to cover your head, neck, and the lower part of your face

-- Thick socks

-- Sweater
+Esplanade Riel, Winnipeg (471508) by Robert Linsdell on Flickr.
+CC-BY.
 Dressing in layers is a good way to stay comfortable in winter.
 You can wear a shirt, then a sweater, and a winter coat on top.
 You can shed your coat and sweater if it's warm indoors (most buildings are temperaturecontrolled) then put them back on when going outside.
 Manitoba observes Daylight Saving Time (DST).
-Clocks are moved an hour ahead in spring on the second Sunday of March.
-Clocks are set back an hour in fall on the first Sunday of November when DST ends.
+Clocks are moved an hour ahead on the second Sunday of March.
+Clocks are set back an hour on the first Sunday of November when DST ends.
 This is done to maximize the use of light in the spring and save energy.

-For acccurate 7-day weather forecasts go to: Environment Canada- Manitoba or The Weather Network.

-Cost of living

-Manitoba is an affordable place to live in compared to other provinces in Canada.
+For acccurate 7-day weather forecasts go to: Environment Canada-Manitoba or The Weather Network.
+Cost of living (i) 7 Manitoba is an affordable place to live in compared to other provinces in Canada.
 You can enjoy comparatively lower house prices, electricity, auto insurance, and college and university tuition.
 Plus, Manitobans enjoy high-quality, tax-payer funded healthcare and public education for elementary and secondary levels.
 But even with these advantages, budgeting is important in your first days.
 You will need to maximize your settlement funds.
 Expect to spend mainly on housing, utilities, and basic goods like food, clothing, child care, and occasional expenses for medicine, school supplies, or entertainment.
 You will find a variety of stores around you.
 There are groceries, department stores, specialty stores, and malls.
 You'll also find shops that sell ethnic foods from all over the world.
 Manitoba also has an active thrift and vintage scene.
 Many buy clothing, furniture, and other goods from thrift stores, garage sales, and online marketplaces.
-This saves money and conserves the environment.
+This saves money and helps conserve the environment.
 Most establishments accept cash for transactions.
-However,

-debit or credit cards are the most common way to pay.
-An important thing to note is that sales taxes are imposed on most goods and services.
-This is not indicated on the tag price.
-Taxes are added when you pay at the counter.
-The Goods and Services Tax (GST) is 5% and the Provincial Sales Tax (PST) is 7% in Manitoba (2022).
+However, using debit or credit cards are the

 Be a smart consumer!
 Go to the Manitoba Consumer Protection website to learn about various consumer issues.
-Find your food: Where to buy traditional foods in Winnipeg.
-Can you distinguish a loonie from a toonie?
-Read Know your Canadian currency.
+Canadian currency.

-Getting around
+Getting around Manitoba.